 Like an old house or a fine garden, a wooden boat is a constant work in progress.
 And while some of that work takes place throughout the year, much of it has to wait for the cold season, when the Turkish gulets are not operating.
 The hulls need to be repaired and repainted; any parts that have been affected by the elements or the usual wear and tear during the sailing season have to be fixed or replaced; internal fittings require maintenance and upgrades; the wooden surfaces of decks, railings and furniture are revarnished in multiple layers.

 As all these jobs have to take place on all the gulets during a relatively short period, the area between Bodrum and Marmaris is dotted with many shipyards.
 Some are enormous and nearly industrial in nature, first and foremost among them the best-known of all, just east of Bodrum, where the modern gulet was first conceived.
 Others rather resemble a cottage industry, e.g. the many areas devoted to shipbuilding and maintenance that are tucked away in the coves around Bozburun in southern Caria.

 So, we had a fascinating few days, spending long hours visiting many boats throughout the days, and enjoying great Turkish hospitality - with fantastic food and the occasional glass of Rakı - in the evenings.
-It is too soon to discuss the results in detail here, but before long you may find them here, on our website or in our future brochures.
+It is too soon to discuss the results in detail here, but before long you may find them here on our website.